active-elastic-job/active-elastic-job/README.md

 Because of this safety measures it is possible to deploy the same codebase to both environments, which keeps deployment simple and reduces complexity.

+## Bugs, Questions, Improvements

+If you catch a bug, have a question or a suggestion for an improvement, I sincerely appreciate any feedback.
+Please, feel free to [create an issue](https://github.com/tawan/active-elastic-job/issues/new), I will follow up a soon as possible.

+## Contribute
+1. Fork
+1. Commit
+1. Issue a pull request